ripples of white sand with one plant on the right hand side

 As you walk along the trail, there are signs explaining the terrain and environment.
 It might be hard to see from the ground, but the lakebed actually forms a shape of a heart!

-5. Dune Life Nature Trail
+5. Trek Dune Life Nature Trail

 After taking a stroll along Playa Trail, drive across the road to the bigger parking area for access to Dune Life Nature Trail.